cknight/kv-client/NOTES.md

 # ======================= EE = Enterprise edition

-TODO Phase 1: 4.
-Implement "info" icon on connections page 6.
-Write (lots) more tests 7.
-Validate logout covers everything 8.
-Failure handling if token expires or is irretrievable 9.
-Output console warning if KV_CLIENT_ENCRYPTION_KEY is not supplied 11.
-Abortable list - Requires REST based list
+TODO Phase 1:
+1. Implement "info" icon on connections page
+2. Write (lots) more tests
+3. Validate logout covers everything
+4. Failure handling if token expires or is irretrievable
+5. Output console warning if KV_CLIENT_ENCRYPTION_KEY is not supplied
+6. Abortable list - Requires REST based list
-13. Offer format as JSON button in entry popup for strings 14.
-Rework unit consumed to be bytes consumed.
+7. Offer format as JSON button in entry popup for strings
+8. Rework unit consumed to be bytes consumed.
 Work out units consumed in UI, but store raw bytes in DB.
-18. See Delete/Copy-Data/Key dialogs and isProd.
+9. See Delete/Copy-Data/Key dialogs and isProd.
 Change env from string to infra.
-19. Dangerous bug where 'delete from' and 'copy from' didn't match connection :( (local dev issue?
-Partial issue?
-Source connectionId from URL?)
-20.
-Accessibility
+11. Accessibility
+13. Consistency warning on non-file import and copy

 TODO Release: